ogivuk/learning/tdd-django/README.md

 ```

 #### Packages
+django.http
+* HttpRequest - a class which object captures what Django sees when a user’s browser asks for a page.
+* HttpResponse - a class which object is a response of view function
+    * content - the content of the response in raw bytes that would be sent down the wire to the user’s browser.
+        * decode - a function that converts the raw content into the string of HTML that’s being sent to the user.
 django.test
-* .TestCase - a class to be inherited when creating unit tests.
+* TestCase - a class to be inherited when creating unit tests.
 django.urls
-* .resolve - an internal function used to resolve URLs and find what view function they should map to.
+* resolve - an internal function used to resolve URLs and find what view function they should map to.